grasshopper7/cuke3-migrate-datatabletype/README.md

-XStream in Java Cucumber implementation is dead.
+Work in Progress -- XStream in Java Cucumber implementation is dead.
 No more trying to decide whether to extend AbstractSingleValueConverter or implement Converter.

 For the official announcement mentioning other goodies, wander to this link - https://cucumber.io/blog/2018/05/19/announcing-cucumber-jvm-3-0-0.